-Broad shoulders are found to be a big matter of concern for female swimmers who develop strong shoulders and broad back.
+Broad shoulders are found to be a big matter of concern for female swimmers who develop strong shoulders and broad backs.

-However, due to multiple reasons, many swimmers want to slim down their upper body.
-Switching from weight training to cardio training can help in cutting down some muscle mass from shoulders and back.
+However, due to multiple reasons, many swimmers want to slim down their upper bodies.
+Switching from weight training to cardio training can help in cutting down some muscle mass from the shoulders and back.

-Cutting down calories and relying on a low protein diet is still the deciding factor of losing muscle from shoulders.
+Cutting down calories and relying on a low protein diet is still the important factor to lose muscle from the shoulders.

 How to lose muscle on legs?

 - Involve more in slow and steady cardio (slow jogging, long distance cycling).